ashleyzhou1/cse15l-lab-reports/labReport3.md

 the problem of having the values of the original array be reassigned (rather than the new array), and it also fixes the problem of returning the original array, as it is supposed to return a new array with the elements of the original array reversed.

+Part 2

+Option 1: `less -N`
+Command: `biomed % less -N rr73.txt`
+Output: ` 1
+      2
+      3
+      4
+      5         Introduction
+      6         Three-dimensional (3D) collagen gel culture has been 7         used as an
+      8         in vitro model of
+      9         in vivo tissue contraction, a common 10         feature of fibrosis, as well as the resolution of 11         granulation tissue that characterizes repair [ 1, 2].
+     12         Short-term co-cultures of monocytes with fibroblasts result 13         in the inhibition of collagen gel contraction [ 3], while 14         co-cultures of fibroblasts with neutrophils, or wi`